 - In a bowl, whisk together the flour, paprika, salt and pepper.

 - Remove and drain on a paper towel.
 Fry in batches.
-When the chicken is all fried, place the pieces into a large bowl and set aside.
+When the chicken is all fried, place onto a parchment-lined baking sheet and bake for 20 minutes.

-- In a small bowl, whisk together the soy sauce, vinegar, and sugar until the sugar has dissolved.
+- In the meantime, whisk together the soy sauce, vinegar, and sugar until the sugar has dissolved.
+Set aside.

-- Remove from oven, transfer to a serving dish and garnish with fresh parsley.
+- Remove from oven, transfer to a serving dish and garnish with fresh green onion and the remaining sesame seeds.
+Serve immediately.